ParksProjets/Mips-Applications/home/apps/README.md

 ## File `#all-apps.ini`

 This file contains the list the applications to include in the final app.
+Application `lock` is the screen saver.